Pay registered and unregistered providers to expand your choice of supports.

 For example, your Assistive Technology budget may be NDIA Managed.

-Circumstances change and it’s not unusual to realise that too much or too little Plan Management is allocated to your budget.
-If you choose to have more (or less) of your budget Plan Managed in between Review Meetings, you can request a Light Touch Review.
+Circumstances change and it’s not unusual to realise that too much or too little of your NDIS plan is Plan Managed.
+If you choose to have more or less of your budget plan managed, you can request a light touch review from the NDIS

 You are also free to change Plan Managers throughout your plan and you don’t need to consult the NDIS.